 UE reports rSRVCC IE to RNC/BSC when it is involved in CS call establishment (including CS MO/MT, CS handover, and SRVCC cases).

+Examples of methods that could be used to report the rSRVCC IE to the RNC/BSC:

+- RRC message: examples are the ASSIGNMENT COMPLETE message and HANDOVER COMPLETE messages (the "RRC Measurement Report" message shall not be used).
+The inclusion of rSRVCC IE shall be according to subclause 10.1.1.1.2 of TS 25.331 for non-critical extension of a RRC message with additional information elements (currently RAN2 does not recommend modifying RRC messages to include rSRVCC Info IE) or subclause 8.6.1 of TS 44.018.

+- Suspend procedure in case of non-DTM capable GERAN network

+- Additional RAU procedure or assignment procedure for UE in dedicated mode.

+- For UE in dedicated mode, in case of normal CS HO but without RA change (e.g. inter RNC HO without RA change), following methods can be used:

+a. the UE reports rSRVCC IE to RNC/BSC using handover complete procedure.

+b. the source RNC/BSC sends the rSRVCC IE to target RNC/BSC by including it in the Transparent Container.

+NOTE: Which method is used needs to be decided by RAN groups / stage 3.

 RNC/BSC includes the rSRVCC Info IE in Handover/Relocation Required message for CS to PS handover, e.g. by including the rSRVCC Info IE into GERAN Classmark.

+The following figure shows an example call flow.

 1. UE involves in CS session by proceeding CS MO/MT procedure.
-UE packs the serving PS node information into rSRVCC IE and reports the rSRVCC IE to RNC/BSS.
+UE packs the serving PS node information into rSRVCC IE and reports the rSRVCC IE to RNC/BSC.
+In case the used message contains already the serving PS node information, then there is no need to include the rSRVCC IE additionally and the RNC/BSC can construct the rSRVCC IE on its own.

 2. UE involves in CS session by performing SRVCC procedure.
-UE packs the serving PS node information into rSRVCC IE and reports the rSRVCC IE to RNC/BSS.
+UE packs the serving PS node information into rSRVCC IE and reports the rSRVCC IE to RNC/BSC.
+In case the used message contains already the serving PS node information, then there is no need to include the rSRVCC IE and the RNC/BSC can construct the rSRVCC IE on its own.
+In case of inter-SGSN change or intra SGSN with RAI change and the BSC/RNC has generated P-TMSI/TLLI+target RAI the RNC/BSC can replace the P-TMSI/TLLI+RAI received from the UE with the RNC/BSC generated P-TMSI/TLLI+target RAI pointing to the target SGSN.

-3. When the RNC/BSS supporting rSRVCC triggers the rSRVCC procedure, it sends Relocation Required/Handover Required message with received rSRVCC IE content to anchor MSC Server.
+3. When the RNC/BSC supporting rSRVCC triggers the rSRVCC procedure, it sends Relocation Required/Handover Required message with received rSRVCC IE content to anchor MSC Server.
 The anchor MSC Server sends MAP-Handover-Preparation request with the received rSRVCC IE content to target MSC Server.

-An example of RRC Report message used to report the rSRVCC IE is "RRC Measurement Report" message.
-The inclusion of rSRVCC IE shall be according to subclause 10.1.1.1.2 of TS 25.331 for non-critical extension of a RRC message with additional information elements or subclause 8.6.1 of TS 44.018.

-Editor’s note: The exact method to send the rSRVCC IE needs to be confirmed and decided by RAN groups.

 6.3.3.9.3 Alternative 3: RAN provided information

 According to 6.3.3.9.2: